Cozy Drive on the GNU/Linux Desktop

 Note for Archlinux Users

-2. You probably don’t want to keep the app in your /Downloads folder and run it from there.
-You can for example create a macOS-like Applications folder and move it there.
-Advanced users may prefer to move it to some special folder (~/.local/bin/, ~/bin/, /opt/…).
+folder and move it there.
+Advanced users may prefer to move it to some special folder (~/.local/bin/

 Integration with the system